Library Fact Sheets

 Travis AFB, Calif. - 60th Air Mobility Wing

-TACC serves as AFTRANS' air operations hub, planning and directing tanker and transport aircraft operations around the world.
+The 618 AOC serves as AFTRANS' air operations center, planning and directing tanker and transport aircraft operations around the world.

 Organized on March 28, 1951, at Donaldson AFB, S.C., and assigned to Tactical Air Command, the primary mission of the 18th Air Force (Troop Carrier) was training troop carrier crews.
 Immediately after activation, it began to provide trained troop carrier crews and other personnel for the Korean War.